Republic of Caste: Anand Teltumbde’s thoughts strive to liberate us even as he is in jail

 There is one curious omission in the book – the absence of any discussion of gender issues.
 This is not a criticism (the author is free to write on what he likes), but a disappointment.
 Just as communalism and class conflict are entangled with caste, as Teltumbde argues, so is patriarchy.
 Caste reinforces men’s obsession with the subjugation of women, especially among the privileged castes, because a free woman is a threat to the purity and unity of the caste.
 The connection between patriarchy and the caste system has been well recognised by a long line of anti-caste and feminist thinkers.
 Teltumbde’s thoughts on gender issues would have enriched this illuminating book.

-The Republic of Caste is an invaluable introduction to the essential ideas of Anand Teltumbde, one of the most important thinkers of our times.
+Republic of Caste is an invaluable introduction to the essential ideas of Anand Teltumbde, one of the most important thinkers of our times.
 The book is all the more engaging as it is written in a clear and lively style.
 Teltumbde is a master at going to the heart of complex matters and putting them in simple, powerful words.
-Few books have made a deeper impression on me since 2002, when I stumbled on The Annihilation of Caste in a dusty library of Allahabad and read it in one sitting.
+Few books have made a deeper impression on me since 2002, when I stumbled on Annihilation of Caste in a dusty library of Allahabad and read it in one sitting.

 Jean Drèze is a freelance development economist.